Example

 TobitCoeff(Rx, Ry, iter, prec, Rg): returns a k+3 × 2 array whose first k+1 rows contain the estimated Tobit regression coefficients b0, b1, …, bk (in column 1) and the standard errors for these coefficients (in column 2).
 Row k+2 contains the estimate for σ and its standard error.
 The last row contains the value of LL for the model with these coefficients (in column 1) and the number of iterations for convergence (in column 2).

-Here iter = the maximum number of iterations (default 100) and prec = the value sufficient for convergence, which is when the sum of the squares of the values in is less than prec (default 0.000001).
+Here, iter = the maximum number of iterations (default 100) and prec = the value sufficient for convergence, which occurs when the sum of the squares of the values in the gradient is less than prec (default 0.000001).

 Rg is an optional k+2 × 1 array or cell range containing the initial guesses for the regression coefficients b0, b1, …, bk, and σ.
-If this Rg is omitted it defaults to n/n1 times the OLS regression coefficients estimates, from the formula =RegCoeff(Rx, Ry), and n/n1 times the OLS estimate for σ, from the formula =RegSE(Rx, Ry) where n1 = the number of observations in Ry where y > 0.
+If Rg is omitted, it defaults to n/n1 times the OLS regression coefficient estimates, from the formula =RegCoeff(Rx, Ry), and n/n1 times the OLS estimate for σ, from the formula =RegSE(Rx, Ry), where n1 = the number of observations in Ry where y > 0.

 For Example 1, the array formula =TobitCoeff(A2:B18,C2,C18) produces the array shown in range I3:J7 of Figure 2.